-The power supply should be well regulated and low noise.
-For designs requiring very high resolution from the ADS1253, power-supply rejection will be a concern.
+The power supply must be well-regulated and low-noise.
+For designs requiring very high resolution from the ADS1251, power supply rejection will be a concern.
 Avoid running digital lines under the device as they may couple noise onto the die.
 High-frequency noise can capacitively couple into the analog portion of the device and will alias back into the passband of the digital filter, affecting the conversion result.
 This clock noise will cause an offset error.